How to Do QNAP NAS to NAS Incremental Backup with Ease

-Besides, all the image files in an incremental backup series share a sequential relationship, so the data can be recovered to the state it used to be when any of the incremental backups was done.
+Besides, all the image files in an incremental backup series share a sequential relationship, so the data can be recovered to any earlier version that has been backed up.

 As far as I searched, you can use Remote Replication of QNAP to achieve this goal.
 But the setup process is relatively complicated and requires you to have some knowledge of QNAP's QTS operating system.
 If you are okay with it, here’s a tutorial for creating a NAS to NAS backup.

-Hybrid Backup Sync is also an option for QNAP NAS backup, and the downside is the same for me - not simple enough.
+Hybrid Backup Sync is another option for QNAP NAS backup, and the defect is the same for me - not simple enough.

 If you are as afraid of trouble as I am, or have the needs to manipulate important data between different devices including but not limited to QNAP, I’d like to recommend you another comprehensive and reliable freeware - AOMEI Backupper Standard.